uiffat/inv_firebase/README.md

 It is observed that the NAV value time series is stationary over the time period present in the dataset, therefore correlation values computed is not spurious.

-The insights from the data are stored in firebase realtime database.
+The insights from the data are stored in [firebase realtime database](https://ngt-cloud-func.firebaseio.com/) .
 Cloud functions are deployed, which trigger on updates to the data so as to aggregate data quality check insights in the database.

 ### Code Components